30 July 2009

 Quote of the Day:

 I quit practicing medicine in 2003 at the age of 43.
 Burned out.
 Like most doctors I went into medicine with a lot of idealism.
 The first half of my medical career was in the Army (they paid for my medical education).
-The second half was in private practice.
+The second half was in private practice.-Monte Ladner, M.D., responding to a blog post by Paul Krugman.

 In the Army system, a single payer system, I was free to focus my attention on patient care, as were my colleagues.
 Conversations between doctors revolved around the latest medical research on how to best care for our patients.
 I never thought about how much money a particular treatment option for a patient would earn for me - I was paid a salary and it was the same no matter what treatment options I chose.
 I never had to deal with getting an insurance company to pay me for my medical services after I had already given them.
 I never had to argue with an insurance company after they denied my treatment plan for a patient as "medically unnecessary."